mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 quantum model).
 The method described here is based on a combination of prior approaches, which eventually merged into the NTRUEncrypt and NTRU-HRSS-KEM submissions (as submitted to Round 2 of the NIST PQC project).
-The algorithm described here is based on the Round 3 submission and permits the use of four well defined and reviewed parameter sets.
+The algorithm described here is based on the Round 3 submission and permits the use of three well defined and reviewed parameter sets.

 # Parameter sets